-How do I troubleshoot a failed test connection in AWS Glue?
+I want to troubleshoot a failed test connection in AWS Glue.

 Check for the following common problems.

 - Check the connection's security groups: One of the security groups associated with the connection must have a self-referencing inbound rule that's open to all TCP ports.
 Similarly, one of the security groups must also be open to all outbound traffic.
-You can use a self-referencing rule to restrict outbound traffic to the VPC.
-For more information, see Setting Up a VPC to Connect to JDBC Data Stores.
+You can use a self-referencing rule to restrict outbound traffic to the Amazon VPC.
+For more information, see Setting up a VPC to connect to JDBC Data Stores.

 - Check the number of free IP addresses: The number of free IP addresses in the subnet must be greater than the number of data processing units (DPUs) specified for the job.
 This allows AWS Glue to create elastic network interfaces in the specified subnet.

 - Confirm that the subnet can access Amazon Simple Storage Service (Amazon S3): Provide an Amazon S3 endpoint or provide a route to a NAT gateway in your subnet's route table.
 For more information, see Error: Could not find S3 endpoint or NAT Gateway for subnetId in VPC.

 - Check if you have an AWS KMS VPC endpoint: If your AWS Glue Data Catalog is encrypting connections, be sure that you have a route to AWS KMS.
 For example, this route can be an AWS KMS VPC interface endpoint.
 For more information, see Connecting to AWS KMS through a VPC endpoint.

 - Check if the AWS Glue connection and the database use different VPCs: Your test connection fails with a timeout error when the following conditions are true: